spurintel/monocle-example-go/README.md

 ## What is monocle?
 Monocle is a passive zero-trust captcha that provides your web application with data to assess the risk of an individual user connection.
 Monocle is the only tool of its class capable of detecting residential proxies.

+For additional documentation please visit the monocle product page [Monocle](https://spur.us/products/monocle/)

-For additional documentation please visit the monocle documentation page [Monocle Documentation](https://spur.us/products/monocle/)
+For additional information on integration visit the monocle documentation page [Monocle Integration](https://docs.spur.us/#/monocle?id=monocle)

 ## How does monocle work?
 You add a small JavaScript stub to your website or application.
 On a user-action, such as a form submission, you get an assessment (a.k.a threat bundle) that you can interpret on your backend to take action.

+For additional documentation please visit the monocle product page [Monocle](https://spur.us/products/monocle/)

-For additional documentation please visit the monocle documentation page [Monocle Documentation](https://spur.us/products/monocle/)
+For additional information on integration visit the monocle documentation page [Monocle Integration](https://docs.spur.us/#/monocle?id=monocle)

 ## Getting started